ibm-cloud-docs/vpc/limitations.md

 ## Compute restrictions
 {: #compute-restrictions}

-* The following images are not supported on the POWER architecture:
-  * Red Hat Enterprise Linux
-  * Windows
 * Every x86-based profile has a network performance value of 2 Gbps per vCPU, with a cap of 80 Gbps.
 * Every POWER-based profile has a network performance value of 3 Gbps per vCPU, with a cap of 100 Gbps.
 * Each x86-based network interface has a network performance cap of 16 Gbps. <!-- You might need to attach multiple network interfaces to your virtual server instance to optimize network performance. -->